 The following Q&A is intended to assist academic staff to carry out their roles on peer committees, especially those concerned with tenure, renewal, and promotion decisions.
 This document does not provide a complete discussion of the procedures used in making academic status decisions, nor should it substitute for advice received from a local association.
-What Is Fair? provides general guidance focused on the typical procedural components of peer review as well as the comportment of those who participate in peer evaluations.
-Faculty associations and unions, which have a duty to negotiate for fair procedures, should consult relevant CAUT policies, bargaining advisories, and model clauses to ensure that appropriate procedures are in place at their institutions.
+"What is Fair?" provides general guidance focused on the typical procedural components of peer review as well as the comportment of those who participate in peer evaluations.
+Academic staff associations and unions, should consult relevant CAUT policies, bargaining advisories, and model clauses to ensure that appropriate procedures are in place at their institutions.

-This document should not be relied upon in arriving at a decision in any particular case.
+This document should not be relied upon to arrive at a decision in any particular case.
 Legal advice on individual cases should be sought from the local academic staff association.

 Terminology differs from one institution to the next.
-The term candidate is used throughout this document to denote an individual being considered for tenure, renewal, or promotion, but it should be noted that this usage has been deliberately rejected in some institutions.
+The term "candidate" is used throughout this document to denote an individual being considered for tenure, renewal, or promotion, but it should be noted that this usage has been deliberately rejected in some institutions.